robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	West Coast           (home) to beat 	Fremantle            (away) with a probability of 	93.24%

+### Round 21 (generated 06/08/2018)

+Robs Elo predicts 	Essendon             (home) to beat 	St Kilda             (away) with a probability of 	93.54%

+Robs Elo predicts 	Hawthorn             (home) to beat 	Geelong              (away) with a probability of 	58.83%

+Robs Elo predicts 	Richmond             (away) to beat 	Gold Coast           (home) with a probability of 	95.07%

+Robs Elo predicts 	Port Adelaide        (home) to beat 	West Coast           (away) with a probability of 	53.61%

+Robs Elo predicts 	Collingwood          (home) to beat 	Brisbane             (away) with a probability of 	90.06%

+Robs Elo predicts 	GWS Giants           (home) to beat 	Adelaide             (away) with a probability of 	76.19%

+Robs Elo predicts 	North Melbourne      (home) to beat 	Western Bulldogs     (away) with a probability of 	87.00%

+Robs Elo predicts 	Melbourne            (home) to beat 	Sydney               (away) with a probability of 	74.57%

+Robs Elo predicts 	Fremantle            (home) to beat 	Carlton              (away) with a probability of 	78.52%

 ## NRL

 ### Current Predictions